psripathy/LEARNING/UberConf.md

   4. DDD by EventStorming
      - Brainstorm to model business process
-     - Identify series of domain events over a timeline.
+     - Identify the events that happen in the domain over a timeline.
 The model is enhanced with additional concepts by identifying actors, commands, external systems etc. These elements should tell a story about how the business process works.
      - Step 1: Identifying Events(Flow)
        - Identify events that happen in the business and represent them in the past. eg. Request Submitted, Req Approved, Req Declined, Order Received, Order Shipped, Order Cancelled.
        - Represent the events in a Kanban flow (Events can be separated into groups here).
        - Also identify the Paint points if any with any given event.
-       - Identify logical/pivotal events of the business flow and with that you will be able to create a swim lane diagram based on the pivotal events. eg. Shopping Cart Initialized[...] -> Order Initialized[...] -> Order Shipped[...] -> Order Received[...]
+       - Identify logical/pivotal events of the business flow and with that you will be able to create a swim lane diagram based on the pivotal events. eg. Shopping Cart Initialized[...] -> Order Initialized[...] -> Order Shipped[...] -> Order Received[...] or Proposal -> Quote -> Order
        - The swimming lane will become boundaries of your microservices.
        - This can also give you idea about what becomes messages.
      - Step 2: